acktreptow/photo-showcase/README.md

 ## Project Overview

-Whether it's working on gaming "bullshots", thumbnails for my YT channel, or just general editing of usually nature-focused photos, I love working with images.
+I love working with images, whether it's gaming "bullshots," thumbnails for my YouTube channel, or general nature-focused photo editing.
+The Unsplash API was therefore the perfect choice for this project because it helped me achieve both of my goals:

-That's why the Unsplash API was the perfect choice for this project!
-I learned new techniques from the myriad Unsplash photos I viewed making the showcases.
-Implementing the various fetching and caching pages also further improve my Next.js skills.
-Especially the final page, where I got to begin working with the more backend parts of the framework like Next API route handlers.
+1. I learned new techniques from the myriad Unsplash photos I viewed while making the showcases, which I can now incorporate into my own.

-The app also uses TypeScript for clean code and Tailwind CSS to display the Unsplash photos and their data in very different ways, depending on the page and device being used.
+2. My Next.js skills significantly improved by implementing various fetching and caching techniques on each page, especially the final page where I gained experience with backend aspects like Next API route handlers.

 ### Homepage